 We will also tell you about our school and take you on a walking tour of the school.
-You will meet Teri, our office manager and our Principal, Chris.
+On this tour, you will meet Teri, Paula, Kana and our Principal, Chris.

 Your Class

 We have classes from Beginner to Advanced.
 We will put you in a class by looking at your test result and speaking with you.
 We will ask you for your opinion about your English skills and what your needs are.
 We will tell you at which level we believe your English is.
 The table below shows the twelve levels of English that we assess at RELA.